fairhopeweb/xero-sweet-git/README.md

 # Installation

-Just clone this repository, run terminal inside directory and run installer via `./install.sh` Script will do the following steps :
+Just clone this repository, run terminal inside directory and run installer Script will do the following steps :

+`git clone https://github.com/xerolinux/xero-sweet-git.git && cd xero-sweet-git && ./install.sh`

 - Create a cbackup of your ~/.config folders
 - Download and install necessary packages if needed...